 The helm and engine controls are located on an opening helm station.
 The helm station is hinged at the bottom and opens to provide access to service the helm equipment.
-To open, slide the seat back, tilt the steering wheel to the full upright position and open the latches securing the helm in place.
+To open, slide the seat back to its furthest aft position and tilt the steering wheel to the full upright position and open the two latches securing the helm in place.
 A strap holds the helm in the open position.
-To secure the helm in place, close the helm and secure the two latches.
-The helm station must be secured before operating or transporting your boat, injury or damage can occur.
-Do not open helm station with engines running; accidental engagement of shift and throttle can occur.
+To secure the helm back in place, close the helm and secure the two latches.
+The helm station must be secured before operating or transporting your boat.
+Injury or damage can occur if the helm is left unsecured.
+Do not open the helm station with engines running: accidental engagement of shift and throttle levers can occur.